soul4rent/AWBW-Map-Checklist/Standard Map Checklist.md

 - Are most areas of the map reasonably used, and the unused areas "blocked off" by terrain?
 (EX: Sea tiles, mountains, pipes, large amounts of forest, etc)
 - Is there a reasonable number of pre-owned properties?
 (Likely just a few bases and an HQ/Lab)
 - Is there some amount of terrain variety?
 (EX: The map isn't just all plains or all roads)
-- Does the map treat "income chains" responsibly, in a way that doesn't encourage awful gameplay?

 ## Standard B Rank Map Checklist
 - Are there a reasonable number of contested properties?
 (Preferrably 4 or more)